 If you want to transfer a license to a different instance of MXview, the license has to be deactivated first.

 - Navigate to Menu (□) → License Manager.

 The License Manager screen appears.

-- 2. Expand the Licenses section.
+- Expand the Licenses section.

 A list of activated licenses and activation codes appears.

-3. Click Deactivate.

-MXview deactivates the license.
+- 3. Click Deactivate and MXview will deactivate the license.

 Reactivating a Deactivated License